dsd993/CondensateMaterialProperties_Simulations_Analysis/MeanSquaredDisplacement/README.md

 ### Code usage

 Use the code on the dump files (only a sample set of 100 trajectory files at specific timesteps are provided) given inside the folder dumpTraj for testing.
 These trajectories were generated using LAMMPS (29 October2020 version).
 For convenience, the parameter file is already filled for direct usage.
+See "MSDValues.txt" inside the "ExpectedOutput" folder for the output file that will be printed upon successful completion of the code based on the given instructions here.

 ### Compile and run the C++ code as below